• Home

 This easy recipe for cinnamon roll bread pudding takes leftover cinnamon rolls and bakes them up into a decadent pan of soft and sweet dessert.
 Perfect for a holiday brunch treat!

-And one of the things I love best in her repertoire are her cinnamon rolls.
+Oh, this luxurious, decadent, mouthwatering recipe.
+It started with one of my mama’s recipes.. her cinnamon rolls.
 Warm, fat, tender rolls bursting with cinnamon and brown sugar flavor…they are a Christmas tradition in my house.

 And there are four of us, not counting the dog, who is not getting any cinnamon rolls.